DennisGross/COOL-MCv3/README.md

 The Preprocessor object preprocesses the raw state.
 Preprocessing the raw state is often necessary in reinforcement learning because the raw state may be difficult for the agent to work with directly.
 Preprocessing can also be used to apply adversarial attacks and countermeasure simulations to the environment.

 The select_action method of the agent object is called to select an action based on the current state.
-The Manipulator object has a manipulate method that takes in the current state, action, reward, next state, and done flag, and returns modified versions of these variables.
+The Postprocessor object has a manipulate method that takes in the current state, action, reward, next state, and done flag, and returns modified versions of these variables.
 The step_learn method is then called to update the agent's knowledge based on the observed reward and next state.

 Finally, the episode_learn method is used by the agent for episodic learning (for example in REINFORCE).